yitaozh/yitaozh.github.io/source/_posts/Designing-Data-Intensive-Applications.md

 Event sourcing makes it easier to evolve applications over time, helps with debugging by making it easier to understand after the fact why something happened, and guards against application bugs.

-Specialised databases such as Event Store have been developed to support applications using event sourcing.
+Specialized databases such as Event Store have been developed to support applications using event sourcing.

+##### Deriving currnt state from the event log

-Applications that use event sourcing need to take the log of evetns and transform it into application state that is suitable for showing to a user.
+Applications that use event sourcing need to take the log of events and transform it into application state that is suitable for showing to a user.

 Replying the event log allows you to reconstruct the current state of the system.

 Applications that use event sourcing typically have some mechanism for storing snapshots.

+##### Commands and events

-Event sourcing philosophy is careful to distinguis between _events_ and _commands_.
+Event sourcing philosophy is careful to distinguish between _events_ and _commands_.
 When a request from a user first arrives, it is initially a command: it may still fail (like some integrity condition is violated).
 If the validation is successful, it becomes an event, which is durable and immutable.

 A consumer of the event stream is not allowed to reject an event: Any validation of a command needs to happen synchronously, before it becomes an event.
 For example, by using a serializable transaction that atomically validates the command and publishes the event.

 Alternatively, the user request to serve a seat could be split into two events: first a tentative reservation, and then a separate confirmation event once the reservation has been validated.
 This split allows the validation to take place in an asynchronous process.

+#### State, Streams, and Immutability

 Whenever you have state changes, that state is the result of the events that mutated it over time.